evanonline/Complete-Fire-Red-Upgrade/README.md

 Trainer sprite sources:

+* Brandy & Sherry (our protags) created by Washy
+* Ambassador design created with JillKatze
--"Junior Hexer" by Bombbity https://www.deviantart.com/bombbity/art/Hex-Maniac-Trainer-Sprite-First-Pass-704399414 -"Bookworm"/Cassandra by Bombbity https://www.deviantart.com/bombbity/art/Cassandra-Trainer-Sprite-Second-Pass-698473514
+* "Junior Hexer" by Bombbity https://www.deviantart.com/bombbity/art/Hex-Maniac-Trainer-Sprite-First-Pass-704399414
+* "Bookworm"/Cassandra by Bombbity https://www.deviantart.com/bombbity/art/Cassandra-Trainer-Sprite-Second-Pass-698473514
--Hex Maniac modified from Similation's sprite https://www.deviantart.com/similation/art/Hex-Maniac-837337841 as well as Kyledove's sprite https://www.deviantart.com/kyle-dove/art/All-Kalos-Trainer-Classes-892329880
+* Hex Maniac modified from Similation's sprite https://www.deviantart.com/similation/art/Hex-Maniac-837337841 as well as Kyledove's sprite https://www.deviantart.com/kyle-dove/art/All-Kalos-Trainer-Classes-892329880
--Jessie and James by Kimba616 https://www.deviantart.com/kimba616/art/Jessie-and-James-145243037
+* Jessie and James by Kimba616 https://www.deviantart.com/kimba616/art/Jessie-and-James-145243037
--Anything else is from the original games or by me!
+* Anything else is from the original games or by me!

 Attack animation particles are free to use (most of the new ones are from me) but please don't use any other graphics I've created or am using; though I have done many, I didn't create all of the character sprites used here.
 (A more detailed graphics credits listing will come when I start adding more character graphics)